 Use the quick links below to jump to a particular section of our sights and activities coverage for Luang Prabang.

-By the time some travellers reach Luang Prabang, they declare they are “templed-out”.
-But comparing Angkor Wat to the temples of Luang Prabang is like comparing apples to mangosteens.
-Luang Prabang has a whopping 34 UNESCO-protected temples to choose from and if there’s one must see it’s Wat Xieng Thong, considered the finest in all of ...
+Luang Prabang has a whopping 34 UNESCO-protected temples to explore.
+If there’s one must see, it’s Wat Xieng Thong, considered the finest in all of ...
 Read more about Wat Xieng Thong .

 Centrally located on Sisavangvong Road and an important site during the annual Pimai Lao festival, Wat Mai is one of the city's most photographed temples.
 Founded at the end of the 18th century, construction, additions and expansions of this temple beside the Royal Palace meant it wasn't finished until the late 1890s (the temple was spared during the Black Flag attack).
 Further structures were ...
 Read more about Wat Mai .

 Records suggest that the original was quite spectacular, with some 4,000 trees needed to complete its construction.
 The dozen pillars that supported the interior were each 100 feet tall and the building's exterior was made entirely of wood.
 The impressive scale of the temple didn't sway the Black Flag invaders, who razed it in 1887.
 A decade later work began to rebuild the temple using brick ...
 Read more about Wat Wisunalat .

 The sim was only constructed around 1820, but the site has been home to animist shrines since long before.
 The temple has spacious grounds graced by two large banyan trees wrapped with colourful ribbons that are believed to host the guardian spirits of Luang Prabang, Phu No and Nha No. The main attraction here, aside from the peaceful, relatively untouristed grounds, are the murals on the ...
 Read more about Wat Aham .